top of page

 "Autistic people have poor social skills"

 Autistic people have social skills.
 We need to stop perpetuating the narrative that Autistic people have social deficits.
-When Speech and Language Therapists carry out assessments on Autistic children they need to consider that the assessments are based on neurotypical (NT) language and communication developmental norms.
-Pragmatics is a field built upon NT styles of communication and so we cannot and should not assume Autistic people have pragmatic language impairments.
+When Speech and Language Therapists carry out assessments on Autistic children they it's worth remembering that assessments are based on neurotypical (NT) language and communication development.
+Pragmatics is a field built upon NT styles of communication and so we cannot - and should not assume Autistic people have pragmatic language impairments.

 A table with colourful children's toys like lego, bricks, disney figures, magazines.
 In the middle of the image it says "friends" in scrabble letters.